Preparing Your Skin for the School Year

-As summer break quickly comes to an end, our Oregon dermatologists at the Dermatology Clinic want all of our patients to start the upcoming school year with the healthy, radiant looking skin that helps them feel confident and ready for success.
+As summer break quickly comes to an end, our Oregon dermatologists at Valley View Dermatology want all of our patients to start the upcoming school year with the healthy, radiant-looking skin that helps them feel confident and ready for success.
 Whether you’re heading back to college or moving up to high school, it’s important that your skin is ready to withstand the rigorous school year that’s to come.

 In order to help our patients feel ready for the start of the semester, here are a few back-to-school tips that will help keep your skin looking and feeling great.

 Shed That Summer Tan

 If you’ve taken advantage of every opportunity to spend a little time in the sun you’re probably a little tanner than at the beginning of summer.
 Even if you took the precautions of wearing sunscreen and protective clothing, it’s likely you still developed a tan that’s now starting to look dull and uneven.

 To start the process of removing dead skin cells and to promote the growth of new cells try using an exfoliating body and facial wash that’s specifically designed for your skin type.
 Look for an exfoliating cleanser that contains Alpha Hydroxy Acids for your face and a salt or sugar scrub for the rest of your body.